-The study shows that to meet the resource adequacy criterion, the installed capacity quantity for New York State will need to increase by 24.3 percentage points, from the 2020 IRM Study preliminary base case value of 118.6% to 142.9%.
+The study shows that to meet the resource adequacy criterion, the installed capacity quantity for New York State will need to increase by 24.3 percentage points, from the 118.6% 2020 IRM Study preliminary base case value to 142.9%.
 The increase in the installed capacity requirement is driven primarily by the intermittent characteristics of weather-dependent resources.
 The amount of the increase is predominantly a result of the lower availability of intermittent generators, which reduces the average availability of NYCA suppliers.
-If the
+If the introduction of the renewable resources were accompanied by retirement of higher availability traditional dispatchable resources, the average availability of the fleet would further decline, and the IRM and LCRs levels would correspondingly increase.